Alaska Hunter Education Course

-In addition, Hunter Education certification is required before anyone may legally hunt in the following areas in Alaska: a) the Anchorage Coastal Wildlife Refuge, b) The Eagle River Management Area (14C for black bear and small game), c) the Palmer/Wasilla Management Area (shotgun for big game), d) The Mendenhall Wetlands near Juneau, except hunters under 10 who are not certified can hunt as long as they are under the direct supervision of an adult who is certified.
+In addition, hunter education certification is required before anyone may legally hunt in the following areas in Alaska: the Anchorage Coastal Wildlife Refuge, the Eagle River Management Area (14C for black bear and small game), the Palmer/Wasilla Management Area (shotgun for big game), and the Mendenhall Wetlands near Juneau, except hunters under 10 who are not certified can hunt as long as they are under the direct supervision of an adult who is certified.

-The Basic Hunter Education certificate is valid in any state where hunter education is required to purchase a license.
-Basic Hunter Education classes are taught by dedicated volunteer instructors who commit valuable time and expertise to providing instruction to over 2,000 Alaskans of all ages each year.
+The hunter education certification is valid in any state where hunter education is required to purchase a license.
+Hunter education classes are taught by dedicated volunteer instructors who commit valuable time and expertise to providing instruction to over 2,000 Alaskans of all ages each year.
 The next time you have a safe and enjoyable hunting experience be sure to thank a volunteer.

-- Independent Study course – 2 parts - workbook home study, 8 hour field day
+- Instructor-led course: 2 parts - workbook home study, 8 hour field day

-- Online course – 2 parts - online study and test, ½ day field day
+- Online course + field day: 2 parts - online study and test, 4 hour field day

-NOTE: YOU MAY NOT MIX AND MATCH TRADITIONAL/INDEPENDENT STUDY COURSES WITH ONLINE COURSES.
+NOTE: YOU MAY NOT MIX AND MATCH INSTRUCTOR-LED COURSES WITH ONLINE COURSES.
 THEY ARE NOT INTERCHANGEABLE.